BiGCAT-UM/BLAST-OER/comparing.md

 in a protein (e.g. cysteine, to form sulphur bridges).

 Homology is defined as similarity attributed to descent from a common ancestor.
 Sequences are either homologous or not (they cannot be somewhat homologous due to similar protein domain function).
-Paralogues are homologues between species (e.g. human and mouse haemoglobin alpha chain), orthologues are homologues within a species (e.g. human haemoglobin alpha and beta chain).
+Orthologues are homologues between species (e.g. human and mouse haemoglobin alpha chain), paralogues are homologues within a species (e.g. human haemoglobin alpha and beta chain).

 Using sequence alignment allows us to assess the degree of similarity and the possibility of homology.